- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 - Skill AuditsEvaluate your skills and knowledge, identify gaps and determine training needs.

 Teaching children about understanding and managing emotions

-The new RSE curriculum states that all pupils need to be taught about mental wellbeing, but what does this mean in practice?
-Kelly Hannaghan shares how her school is teaching pupils about recognising and understanding emotions
+The RSE curriculum states that all pupils need to be taught about mental wellbeing.
+What does this mean in practice?
+Kelly Hannaghan shares ways to teach pupils about recognising and understanding emotions

 What does the RSE guidance mean for schools in terms of mental wellbeing?